sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

   - patch: patches/prometheus.ConfigMap.yaml
 ```

-This will cause Prometheus to drop all metrics *from cAdvisor* that are not from services in the desired namespace.
+This will cause Prometheus to drop all metrics *from cAdvisor* that are not services running in the specified namespace.

 ---